 Getting Started with QuickBooks

-There are no formal prerequisites to using QuickBooks though many users suggest it is necessary to have some knowledge of common accounting terms and principles.
+There are no formal prerequisites to using QuickBooks, though many users suggest it is necessary to have some knowledge of common accounting terms and principles.
 This includes knowing about income, liabilities, assets, deductibles, accounts payable, accounts receivable, and cash vs. accrual accounting.
 It is also important to know how to read financial statements and reports.
-If one does not know anything about accounting or bookkeeping, it will be much harder to learn QuickBooks and it will take much longer to set up one account in QuickBooks.
-Consider taking a short bookkeeping or accounting class before using QuickBooks, this type of class will teach you the important theories and concepts underlying the QuickBooks software and make learning it much less difficult.
+If one does not know anything about accounting or bookkeeping, it will be much harder to learn QuickBooks, and it will take much longer to set up an account in QuickBooks.
+Consider taking a short bookkeeping or accounting class before using QuickBooks.
+This type of class will teach you the important theories and concepts underlying the QuickBooks software and make learning it much less difficult.

-You will also want to know which version of QuickBooks you will need to use.
-Self-employed individuals will likely be interested in using QuickBooks Solopreneur which is a pared-down version of the software with features specific to what one needs as a freelancer or independent contractor.
-Larger, more complex businesses can consider QuickBooks Desktop Enterprise which allows for more industry-specific customization of features.
-Most small to medium businesses will use QuickBooks Online, which offers different features at different price points.
-Before committing to a certain version, Intuit does offer a free trial for QuickBooks software so one can test out the service and see which specific features will be most useful for their business.
+You will also want to know which version of QuickBooks you need to use.
+Self-employed individuals will likely be interested in using QuickBooks Solopreneur, a pared-down version of the software with features specific to what one needs as a freelancer or independent contractor.
+Larger, more complex businesses can consider QuickBooks Desktop Enterprise, which allows for more industry-specific customization of features.
+Most small to medium businesses will use QuickBooks Online, which offers different features at various price points.
+Before committing to a certain version, Intuit offers a free trial of QuickBooks software so one can test out the service and determine which features will be most useful for their business.

 The First Steps When Learning QuickBooks

 Your first step as a QuickBooks beginner will be to understand the QuickBooks software interface.
-Most learners will want to spend time just becoming comfortable navigating QuickBooks’ interface and figuring out how to access the most important features that they will use.
-It can be useful to watch a YouTube video walkthrough or overview of the interface, as seeing someone else navigate the different options and click on various features can help learners become more familiar with this feature-laden accounting software.
+Most learners will want to spend time simply becoming comfortable navigating QuickBooks’ interface and figuring out how to access the most important features.
+It can be useful to watch a YouTube video walkthrough or overview of the interface, since seeing someone else navigate the interface and demonstrate features can help learners become more familiar with this feature-laden accounting software.

 Once you feel comfortable navigating the QuickBooks interface, you will want to set up your company’s profile and create a Chart of Accounts.
-Setting up one’s profile will involve naming one’s company and industry, and starting to input financial details.
-The Chart of Accounts will be important to set up initially as this is where users will record and organize any of the company’s financial transactions.
+Setting up one’s profile will involve naming the company and industry, and starting to input financial details.
+The Chart of Accounts will be important to set up initially, as this is where users record and organize their company’s financial transactions.
 One will want to accurately and thoroughly detail all assets, liabilities, equity, income, and expenses to provide the most complete view of a business’s finances.

 Free QuickBooks Tools for Beginners